j0ntsang/resume/README.md

 ---

-## SUMMARY

-### Senior Frontend Engineer with Design Systems and Full-Stack Experience
+**Senior Frontend Engineer with Design Systems and Full-Stack Experience**

 Accomplished frontend specialist with 11 years of experience crafting visually appealing, user-friendly, and scalable web applications.
 Proficient in semantic, accessible HTML and an expert in CSS.
 Comfortable navigating ambiguity and skilled in both legacy and modern JavaScript frameworks.
 Detail-oriented and committed to staying current with industry trends while delivering intelligent, high-quality solutions for inclusive and engaging user experiences.